Five ways to keep fit with a beach body on holiday

-If you’ve spent months getting in shape for your summer holiday, there’s no reason to give up your routine the minute you step off the plane.
+If you’ve spent months getting in shape to have a beach body for your summer holiday, there’s no reason to give up your routine the minute you step off the plane.
 In fact, working out in the sunshine can be a lot of fun.
-Here are a few ideas for keeping fit while you’re away:
+Here are a few ideas for keeping your beach body fit while you’re away:

 1 – Work out in the water